A downloadable tool for Windows, macOS, and Linux

 This extension for the popular pixel art software Aseprite allows pixel art AI image generation from inside Aseprite.
 It also adds advanced features like smart color reduction, and text guided palette creation.
 In combination with the state of the art pixel model, you can design incredible pixel art pieces in record time.

 The website (retrodiffusion.ai) and extension are different tools, and use different models!
-They are not the same thing!

 !!!
 BEFORE PURCHASING ENSURE YOU READ THE COMPATIBILITY SECTION BELOW !!!